-I_1 , I_2 : Net moments of inertia, in cm4, of deep webs (1) and (2), respectively, with attached plating around their neutral axes parallel to the plating A{sh1} , A{sh2} : Net shear sectional areas, in cm2, of deep webs (1) and (2), respectively, taking account of the web height reduction by the depth of the cut out for the passage of the ordinary stiffeners, if any l : Span, in cm, of deep webs (1) and (2).
+I_1, I_2 : Net moments of inertia, in cm4, of deep webs (1) and (2), respectively, with attached plating around their neutral axes parallel to the plating A{sh1} , A{sh2} : Net shear sectional areas, in cm2, of deep webs (1) and (2), respectively, taking account of the web height reduction by the depth of the cut out for the passage of the ordinary stiffeners, if any Example 2 : Span, in cm, of deep webs (1) and (2).

-Figure 16: Large openings in the web of primary supporting members

-6. Double bottom
+Figure 16: Large openings in the web of primary supporting members 6.
+Double bottom 6.1 General 6.1.1 Double bottom extend Ref.

-6.1 General

-6.1.1 Double bottom extend

-Ref.
 SOLAS Ch.
 II-1, Part B, Reg.
-12-1

-A double bottom is to be fitted extending from the collision bulkhead to the afterpeak bulkhead.

-6.1.2 Framing system

-For ships greater than 120 m in length, the bottom, the double bottom and the sloped bulkheads of hopper tanks are to be of longitudinal system of frame arrangement at least within the cargo hold area.
+12-1 A double bottom is to be fitted extending from the collision bulkhead to the afterpeak bulkhead.
+6.1.2 Framing system For ships greater than 120 m in length, the bottom, the double bottom and the sloped bulkheads of hopper tanks are to be of longitudinal system of frame arrangement at least within the cargo hold area.
 The spacing of the floors and bottom girders is not only governed by frame spaces but requirement in absolute value, in metres, is also indicated in [6.3.3] and [6.4.1].

-6.1.3 Height of double bottom

-Unless otherwise specified, the height of double bottom is not to be less than B/20 or 2 m whichever is the lesser.
+6.1.3 Height of double bottom Where a double bottom is required to be fitted the inner bottom shall be continued transversely in such a manner as to protect the bottom to the turn of the bilge.
+Such protection will be deemed satisfactory if the inner bottom is not lower at any part than a plane parallel with the keel line and which is located not less than a vertical distance h measured from the keel line, as calculated by the formula: h = B/20 However, in no case is the value of h to be less than 760 mm, and need not be taken as more than 2,000 mm.
 Where the height of the double bottom varies, the variation is generally to be made gradually and over an adequate length; the knuckles of inner bottom plating are to be located in way of plate floors.
 Where this is impossible, suitable longitudinal structures such as partial girders, longitudinal brackets etc., fitted across the knuckle are to be arranged.

-6.1.4 Dimensions of double bottom

-The breadth of double bottom is taken as shown in Fig 17.

-Page 42 July 2010
+RCN 1 to July 2010 version (effective from 1July 2012) 6.1.4 Dimensions of double bottom The breadth of double bottom is taken as shown in Fig 17.
+Page 42 July 2012